snubwoody/wakunguma.com/src/pages/blog/roll-your-own-auth.md

 You might want a way to join identities.
 A user might have initially joined the website with their email and password, but now they want to add their google account for quicker login, both identities will need to be associated to a single user.
 The identities are seperate, they have seperate sessions and details but share a user.
 In addition to that you'll also need to prevent accounts from different providers that have the same email.

 ## Session
 A session is created when a user signs in, it allows them to use the app on that device as normal.
+Session ids must be random enough to prevent brute force attacks and unique to prevent guessing.

 ### Managing sessions
 Users will need access to all the sessions they have across devices, with the ability to revoke any and all sessions.